Using a CME U4MIDI to connect PianoStream to a Disklavier

 Installing the WIDI Core

 This looks challenging, but it’s very doable.
-CME’s U4MIDI manual notes the two screws are located under the bottom label.
-Remember to discharging static and inserting the module carefully.
+CME’s U4MIDI manual notes that the two screws are located under the bottom label.
+Remember to discharge static and insert the module carefully.

 1. Disconnect all cables from the U4MIDI.